 This table illustrates gold rates pre and post GST regime.

 |GST Rate (Gold value)||Nil||3%|

-After the introduction of the GST rate on gold, the precious metal has become expensive by at least 0.75%.
+After the introduction of the GST rate on gold, precious metal has become expensive.
 It has directly lowered the demand for gold in general.

 Keeping this information in mind, let’s proceed to find out the immediate impact of GST on gold at different levels.